Haixing-Hu/js-common-decorator/README.md

 of the field of the default constructed instance of the class.
 This function is a convenient method to call `Class.prototype.isEmpty()`, with the handling of nullish values.

+#### <span id="model-parseJsonString">Class method: Class.parseJsonString(json, options = undefined)</span>

+- Parameters:
+    - `json: string`: the JSON string to be parsed.
+    - `options: null|undefined|object`: the additional options for the parsing.
+      If this argument is `undefined` or `null`, the default options will be used.
+      The default options can be retrieved by calling `DefaultOptions.get('assign')`.
+      Available options are:
+        - `normalize: boolean`, indicates whether to normalize this object after the assignment.
+The default value is `true`.
+        - `convertNaming: boolean`, indicates whether to convert the naming style of properties of the object represented by the JSON string.
+          The default value is `false`.
+        - `sourceNamingStyle: string`, the naming style of the source object, i.e., the object represented by the JSON string.
+The default value of this argument is `'LOWER_UNDERSCORE'`.
+        - `targetNamingStyle: string`, the naming style of the target object, i.e., the object returned by the `parseJsonString()` method.
+The default value of this argument is `'LOWER_CAMEL'`.
+- Returns:
+    - `boolean`: whether the specified object is `undefined`, `null`, or an empty object constructed with default values.

+This function parses an object of this class from a JSON string.

+**NOTE:** This method supports integer values fall out of IEEE 754 integer precision.
+For example, the integer value `9223372036854775807` will be parsed as the native `bigint` value `9223372036854775807n`.

 #### <span id="model-usage-examples">Usage Examples</span>